Giora Eiland: Consulting company; Egyptian gas pipeline

 In 2007, he founded a private consulting company, giving advice to several companies in the defense industry of Israel, as well as to Israel Military Industries.
 The company also provides services in various settings to foreign governments, multinational corporations, and organizations.
 Among other projects, Eiland gave an expert's witness and submitted an expert's opinion on security aspects, in the international arbitration in the case of the Egyptian pipeline explosion which halted the flow of gas to Israel due to a series of terrorist explosions in 2011.
 In 2015 the arbitration ruled in favor of the Israeli prosecutor, telling the Egyptian gas companies to pay a compensation of $1.8 billion.

 Israel–Gaza war

 Public statements

 At the beginning of the Gaza war, Eiland spoke out against an Israeli ground invasion, stating that it would be a "terrible mistake" as soldiers would have to clear every home and remove booby traps from tunnels many kilometers long, all while battling thousands of Hamas fighters.
 Eiland instead suggested "Israel create a humanitarian crisis in Gaza" to get the hostages back.

 Eiland opposed escalating the 2023 Israel-Hezbollah Conflict, predicting that Israel would not be able to defeat Hezbollah.

+On 9 August 2026, Eiland told Israeli radio station 103fm that Gaza should remained "devastated", stating: "The greater the despair in Gaza and the greater the destruction, and the greater the monument to what they did on October 7, years to come, that is good" as well as saying that the reconstruction of Gaza was also against "Israeli interests".